Skip to main content

 INTERACTIVE COMMANDS

-When running in interactive chat mode (without arguments), the following commands are available.
+When running in interactive chat mode, including after an initial prompt with --interactive, the following commands are available.
 All commands are case-insensitive (e.g., /CLEAR, /Clear, and /clear all work).

 /help, help, ?